Color Terms for Art and Design - 1

-Additive Color involves the mixing of colored light.
+- Additive Color involves the mixing of colored light.
 The colors on a television screen are a good example of this.
 Additive primary colors are red, green and blue.

-Subtractive Color involves the mixing of colored paints, pigments, inks and dyes.
+- Subtractive Color involves the mixing of colored paints, pigments, inks and dyes.
 The traditional subtractive primary colors are red, yellow and blue.

-In this lesson we are examining the terms used to describe Subtractive Color.
+- Note: In this lesson we are examining the terms used to describe Subtractive Color.

-The spectrum is the colors of the rainbow arranged in their natural order: Red - Orange - Yellow - Green - Blue - Indigo - Violet.
+- The Spectrum is the colors of the rainbow arranged in their natural order: Red - Orange - Yellow - Green - Blue - Indigo - Violet.

 Click on the image for an outline of the color wheel to print and color.

 - The Color Wheel is a useful device to help us explain the relationships between Primary, Secondary and Tertiary colors.

-Red, Yellow and Blue are the primary colors.
-These are the three basic colors that are used to mix all hues.
+- They are the three basic colors that are used to mix all hues.

 - They are achieved by mixing two primary colors together.

-Tertiary colors are more subtle hues which are achieved by mixing a primary and a secondary color that are adjacent on the color wheel.
+- Tertiary Colors are more subtle hues which are achieved by mixing a primary and a secondary color that are adjacent on the color wheel.

-Analogous colors sit next to one another on the color wheel.
+- Analogous Colors sit next to one another on the color wheel.